Santa Fe

 Geopolitical factors include conflict and warfare (over demographic and thermodynamic factors), political polarization, ideological divergence, and emerging national and regional alliances.
 The war in Ukraine has involved the loss of tens of thousands of lives, and it is costing Russia a Billion dollars a day.
 US aid to the war is measured in the 100 of billions and has resulted in an over 50% increase in the cost of crude oil.
 Ideological divergences threaten to destabilize world peace, and the threat of nuclear war is perhaps at an all time high.

-In this conference we are discussing Complexity in the Wild: Firstly, the nature of the complex world in relation to the interactions among Demographic, Thermodynamic, Informatic, and Geopolitical processes; and secondly, how complexity science can lead to a better understanding of the logic, dynamics, and outcomes of these interactions.
+In this conference we discussed Complexity in the Wild: Firstly, the nature of the complex world in relation to the interactions among Demographic, Thermodynamic, Informatic, and Geopolitical processes; and secondly, how complexity science can lead to a better understanding of the logic, dynamics, and outcomes of these interactions.
 If global uncertainty is increasing, how can complexity science reduce risk?
 If each of these factors interacts multiplicatively, what outcomes might we anticipate and what interventions can we pursue?

 Overview Agenda

-*All times in U.S. Mountain Time.
-Agenda subject to change, so please check back often!*
+*All times in U.S. Mountain Time.*

 Friday, November 8th - Symposium Day One